Section 3 Applicability

 Other Economic Opportunity Commitments

-Contractors who commit to providing other economic opportunities, such as trainings, scholarships, internships, apprenticeships, etc. work with the Section 3 Compliance Administrator to create a proposal.
+Contractors who commit to providing other economic opportunities, such as trainings, scholarships, apprenticeships, etc. work with the Section 3 Compliance Administrator to create a proposal.
 Following the approval of the proposal and contract execution, the Section 3 team works with the contractors to execute the proposal.

 Section 3 Compliance